Project

 The challenge

-Greece has the fastest-deteriorating environment and poorest marine conservation status in Europe, caused by overfishing, pollution, coastal development, unsustainable tourism, invasive species and marine traffic.
+Greece has one of the longest coastlines in Europe, but suffers from multiple threats that include overfishing, pollution, coastal development, unsustainable tourism, invasive species and marine traffic.

 Our strategy

-In partnerships with environmental NGOs, governmental institutions, and local communities Blue Marine has launched more than ten projects across Greece in the past three years.
-Their focus has been the creation of new marine protected areas (MPAs), strengthening management of existing ones, safeguarding vital habitats and species, and a monitoring and enforcement plan for the protected islet of Formicula in the Ionian.
+Blue Marine has launched more than ten collaborative projects across Greece in the past four years to create new marine protected areas (MPAs), strengthen management of existing ones, and safeguard vital habitats and species.

-Collaboration between the fishers of Amorgos, the Cyclades Preservation Fund, Blue Marine, and the Agricultural University of Athens was a key factor in establishing the protected areas.
-Amorgorama has become a shining example of cooperation between fishers, scientists, institutions, civil society and both local and national authorities, inspiring hope for fishing communities across Greece and the Mediterranean.
+Amorgorama has become a shining example of cooperation between fishers, scientists, institutions, civil society and both local and national authorities.
 The protection of Amorgos is the first step in Greece’s commitment to designate 10 per cent of its territorial waters as no-fishing zones.
+Inspiring hope for fishing communities across Greece and the Mediterranean, a vision has become reality.

 Our impact